-For this branding project, I was tasked with developing an identity for a non-profit program.
-My concept was an independent ethics watchdog group for the US government.
-With all the leaks coming out of the current administration I took the idea of a stool pigeon.
-I was able to use the title to make an acronym that plays with the idea of corruption under siege.
-To visually communicate this concept, I used the feather of the pigeon to resemble fire and a pigeon head poking out of a window to represent the release of information about any wrongdoing.
-I chose the colors red, white and blue to solidify the idea of non-partisanship and to evoke a sense of patriotism that such a group.
+For this branding project, I was tasked with developing an identity for a non-profit program focused on being an independent ethics watchdog group for the US government.
+With the increasing number of leaks coming out of various administrations, I explored the idea of a stool pigeon and used the title to create an acronym that played with the idea of corruption under siege.
+To visually communicate this concept, I used the feather of the pigeon to resemble fire and designed a pigeon’s head poking out of a window to represent the release of information about any wrongdoing.
+I chose the colors red, white, and blue to solidify the idea of non-partisanship and to evoke a sense of patriotism that such a group would embody.

 Branding/ Business Card

-This project for Jade Travel involved creating interactive media through their business card, in addition to designing the brand identity.
+The branding project for Jade Travel involved creating interactive media through their business card, in addition to designing the brand identity.
 The mark itself is simple and elegant, evoking luxury and travel.
-The main focus was on developing an interactive business card and through that process, I developed the mark that lent itself to this function.
-The logo is a hybrid of a ship and an airplane, and the card is partially die-cut and scored in the center and partially die-cut for the ability to fold one of two sections. using simple iconography one could fold the side that either represented air or water travel.
-By folding that side up it completed the form of a ship or a plane.
-The name for the agent who specialized in each could be joined to the completed image, providing an interactive and engaging experience for the card recipient.
+The main focus was on developing an interactive business card, which led to the creation of transforming shapes that lent itself to this function.
+The illustration on the card is a hybrid of a ship and an airplane, and the card is partially die-cut and scored in the center, allowing for the ability to fold one of two sections.
+Using simple iconography, one can fold the side that either represents air or water travel, completing the form of a ship or a plane.
+The name of the agent who specializes in each type of travel can be joined to the completed image, providing an interactive and engaging experience for the card recipient.

 For video production, I have worn lots of hats.
 From being in front of the camera to editing and audio I have had some small experience in various roles.
 I have used iMovie and Final Cut Pro for editing and After Effects in conjunction with Photoshop and Illustrator for adding motion graphics.